xdit-project/xDiT/README.md

 3. Usage

-We provide several examples demonstrating how to run models with PipeFusion in the [./examples/](./examples/) directory.
+We provide examples demonstrating how to run models with PipeFusion in the [./examples/](./examples/) directory.

-For instance, to view the available options for the PixArt-alpha example, use the following command:
+For instance, to inspect the available options for the PixArt-alpha example, use the following command:

 ```bash
 python ./examples/pixartalpha_example.py -h